spire-labs/based-stack/packages/contracts-bedrock/README.md

 contracts.

 This will deploy an entire new system of L1 smart contracts including a new `SuperchainConfig`.
-In the future there will be an easy way to deploy only proxies and use shared implementations for each of the contracts as well as a shared `SuperchainConfig` contract.

 ## Generating L2 Genesis Allocs